jasonski/IBMAppliedDataScienceCapstone/BJB_fullreport.md

 ## 2. Data
 ### 2.1.
 Demographic data Berlin, Germany

 Germany had its last census in 2011 (www.zensus2011.de).
-The data can be accessed there directily.
+The data can be accessed there directly.
 Conveniently, the web page www.suche-postleitzahl.org reworked the data and provides a list of the amount of inhabitants per zip code:

 https://www.suche-postleitzahl.org/download_files/public/plz_einwohner.csv